top of page

 Central Team Member

-Water is the central member of the Water Commons team.
+Water is the central member of the Milwaukee Water Commons team.
 Water is 60% of most mammal bodies, 70% of the earth’s surface, and over 90% of most plants.
 Constantly in motion, water changes from liquid to vapor to ice and is part of every season.
 The water most familiar to us in Milwaukee is the 10,000 year old great lakes system of above ground rivers and underground aquifers connected to the southwest shore of Lake Michigan.

 In the Anishinaabe language, all of the Great Lakes are known by one name, Michigami, the vast place.
 Although we conduct our business in English, Milwaukee Water Commons serves communities who use many languages and we recognize the names for water given by the Potawatomi, Ojibwe, Menominee, Ho-Chunk and Oneida nations who have been stewards of the water in this place for many centuries: Mbish Nibi Nepēw Nįįna and Ohnekanus.
 Like these nations, we recognize the role and the rights of water in our world.

-Water is essential, it is spiritual.
+Water is essential.
+It is spiritual.
 We are water.

 bottom of page